 When your dog or cat is suffering with an imbalance there will be an increase in free radical production that can further damage tissue and cause premature aging and possibly other disease.
 We want to provide your animal with high quality antioxidants to neutralize these free radicals along with other nutrients to aid the body's healing and rebuilding processes.
-This special blend of microalge is able to travel through the digestive tract and provide nutrients on a cellular level without the need for digestion.
+This specialized blend of microalgae is able to travel directly into the cells lining the digestive tract providing nutrients on a cellular level.
 In addition, nutrients from the microalgae are able to cross the blood brain barrier and the retinal barrier for amazing effects on the brain and eyes as well as the entire body.
 This is truly an amazing and beneficial supplement we recommend to all of our clients as part of a natural approach for irritable bowel syndrome in dogs and cats.
 Select either F2 Core (basic daily support) or F3 Forte (more concentrated) depending on which you feel is best for your dog or cat - contact us with any questions.

-If you feel that your dog or cat has come into contact with a microorganism that is causing the diarrhea, either because you recently went for a hike or to the dog park, then a treatment with an antimicrobial would be of benefit.
+If you feel that your dog or cat has come into contact with a microorganism that is causing diarrhea, either because you recently went for a hike or to the dog park, then providing this antimicrobial formula could be of benefit.
 Our formula contains organic herbs that help to stimulate the immune system while providing antimicrobial activity effective against bacteria, viruses, protozoa and fungi.
-When your animal's condition is not considered to be life-threatening, this formula can make a great alternative to broad spectrum antibiotics that destroy beneficial organisms throughout the entire body possible leading to imbalances like chronic diarrhea or urinary tract infections that can last the lifetime of your dog or cat.
+When your animal's condition is not considered to be life-threatening, this formula can make a great alternative to broad spectrum antibiotics that eliminate beneficial organisms throughout the entire body possible leading to imbalances like chronic diarrhea or urinary tract infections that can last the lifetime of your dog or cat.

 Are the chelated proteinate minerals added to my pet food I use better than a non-chelated form of a mineral?
 Retrieved from http://www.natureslogic.com/bl_faq/are-the-chelated-proteinate-minerals/